PseudoDevs/IamGhost/bbmd6.md

-Last updated: 2024-04-08 07:56:23
+Last updated: 2024-04-08 07:56:56
-Random Quote: The beauty of a moment, is that it's fleeting. - Ted Mosby
+Random Quote: Hey look, it's the New York City skyline.
+We built Chip City... we built Chip City on all your dough! - Ted Mosby